A varied list of digital talks for horticultural & gardening societies, U3A, WI and other groups.

 A Taste of Capel Manor A little of the history of Capel Manor as well as a look at some of my favourite gardens and anecdotes

 Capel’s Show Winning Gardens Ever wondered what makes a Winning Garden?
-Let me explain and also take you on a virtual tour of some of the gardens at Capel Manor which have won RHS show medals and how they have been adapted for all year interest.
+Let me explain and also take you on a virtual tour of some of the gardens at Capel Manor and elsewhere but with a Capel connection that have won RHS show medals and how they have been adapted for all year interest.

 Ancient Gardens – Before the Common Era Investigating the beginnings of gardening- Eden onwards and how some things never change.